Avaya-Infinity/omni-sdk-web/messaging-ui.md

 Once imported, the instance can be procured by using the static method `getInstance()` on the class `AvayaInfinityOmniSdkMessagingUi`.
 The `init` method can then be called on the returned instance object to initialize the Avaya Infinity Omni SDK Messaging UI.

+[!IMPORTANT]
-**⚠️ Important Note: Currently Avaya Infinity Omni SDK Messaging UI supports a single instance, using multiple instances of the `<avaya-infinity-omni-sdk-messaging-ui>` can lead to unpredictable behavior.**
+**Currently Avaya Infinity Omni SDK Messaging UI supports a single instance, using multiple instances of the `<avaya-infinity-omni-sdk-messaging-ui>` can lead to unpredictable behavior.**

 **Example:**